bkclerke/Diagram.UmbracoGuides/create-content.md

 ---

-## Best Practices for Creating Content
+## Best Practices For Creating Content

 ### Organize Your Content
 It is important to keep your content tree organized with your content pages.
 This structure will automatically generate your main navigation and section navigation menus throughout the website, as well as determine what the URL structure will be for each page.